masasam/emacs-easy-hugo/README.md

 	(setq easy-hugo-image-dirctory "img")

+Setting the picture directory of your PC, it is easy to execute M-x easy-hugo-put-image

+	(setq easy-hugo-default-picture-directory "~/Pictures")

 If you want to manage multiple blogs.

 Example of setting when adding two blogs and managing a total of three blogs.